jayantasamaddar/quick-reference-golang/design-patterns/05-dependency-inversion-principle/README.md

 }
 ```

+---

+# Summary

 The above implementation has been correctly done with **Dependency Inversion Principle**.
-We are now protected against changes now.
+We are protected against changes now.
 For example, if we were to change the storage mechanism of relations from a slice to something more sophisticated, we would only be modifying the methods of `Relationships`.
 We would not be modifying for example, the methods of `Research`, because it doesn't depend on the low-level detail.